 Luckily, the weather gods were shining on my birthday after a rather dreary March morning and the clouds made way for beautiful blue skies.

 I was off to a good start!

-I was offered some arabic coffee, dates and pastries which was very much needed as I was tired from travelling.
+I was offered some Arabic coffee, dates, and pastries which were very much needed as I was tired from travelling.

 Taking the lift in the Burj Khalifa

 Although the lift takes around 60 seconds, the whole journey to the top takes around 60 minutes!